Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/laplacian_deform.rst

    the method only takes into account vertices with weight greater than 0.

 Bind
-   The *Bind* button is what tells the Laplacian Deform modifier to actually capture the geometry details of the object, so that altering the anchors vertices actually alters the shape of the deformed object.
+   The *Bind* button is what tells the Laplacian Deform Modifier to actually capture the geometry details of the object, so that altering the anchors vertices actually alters the shape of the deformed object.

 Unbind